 The research discussed here meets our standards of evidence for being methodologically strong and allowing for causal inference, unless otherwise noted.
-Each strong causal study reviewed has been assigned a letter, and a complete list of causal studies can be found at the end of this review, along with more details about our standards of evidence and review method.
+Each strong causal study reviewed that focused on the impact of state and local minimum wages on families with children has been assigned a letter, and a complete list of causal studies can be found at the end of this review, along with more details about our standards of evidence and review method.
 The findings from each strong causal study reviewed align with one of our eight policy goals from Table 1.
-The Evidence of Effectiveness table below displays the findings associated with the state minimum wage (beneficial, null,ii or detrimental) for each of the strong studies (A through BB) in the causal studies reference list, as well as our conclusions about the overall impact on each studied policy goal.
+The Evidence of Effectiveness table (Table 2) displays the findings associated with higher state minimum wages (beneficial, null,vii or detrimental) for each of the strong studies (A through Q) in the causal studies reference list.
+For each indicator, a study is categorized based on findings for the overall study population; subgroup findings are discussed in the narrative.
+The Evidence of Effectiveness table also includes our conclusions about the overall impact on each policy goal.
 The assessment of the overall impact for each studied policy goal weighs the timing of publication and relative strength of each study, as well as the size and direction of all measured indicators.

-Table 2: Evidence of Effectiveness for the State Minimum Wage by Policy Goal
+Table 2: Evidence of Effectiveness for Higher State Minimum Wages by Policy Goal

 |Policy Goal||Indicator||Beneficial Impacts||Null Impacts||Detrimental Impacts||Overall Impact on Goal|

 |Access to Needed Services||Number of Prenatal Care Visits||H||Null|